Ph.D. in Computer and Information Sciences

 The College has a limited number of scholarships available to fund full-time PhD students.
 Only full-time students will be considered for substantial financial aid stipends.

-Students without a master’s degree in computer science or an allied field may be considered for conditional admission to the doctoral program.
+Students without a master’s degree in computer science or a related field may be considered for conditional admission to the doctoral program.
 These students must have an exceptional undergraduate record.
 A conditionally admitted student will be required to complete a doctoral prerequisite phase consisting of a set of courses determined to be appropriate for the student by the Ph.D. committee.
 These courses will include the core courses from the Master’s of Science in Computer Science program.
 Upon completion of the prerequisite phase, the Ph.D. committee will conduct an evaluation of the student's progress.
 Assuming such progress is satisfactory, the student will then be formally admitted into the doctoral program.
 Note: It is not the policy of the School to award a master’s degree to a student enrolled in the Ph.D. program.

 We do not offer conditional admission for students whose English proficiency scores are below the minimum.